Sanya ePrix

 The Sanya ePrix is a race of the all-electric Formula E championship held in Sanya, Hainan, China.
-It debuted during the 2018–19 Formula E season on the Haitang Bay Circuit.
+It debuted during the 2018–19 Formula E season on the Sanya Street Circuit.
 The race was won by Jean-Éric Vergne for DS Techeetah.
 Planned events in subsequent seasons were cancelled due to the COVID-19 pandemic, before Formula E announced Sanya would return to the calendar in 2026.